Oud wood, the ultimate perfume?

 This ingredient is difficult to handle as its nuances are complex and powerful.
 Its scent is so persistent that it has the particularity to cross the fragrance.
 Present from the top note to the bottom note, it ends up delivering a sensual wake.
 To bring subtlety to it, perfumers can add fresh and citrusy notes with mandarin or bergamot, but also floral nuances to bring more femininity.
 To reinforce its raw aspect, the nose can combine oud with leathery or animal notes, in the spirit of a full-bodied juice.

 In order to adapt to the Western market, some say that oud has lost its power in order to soften, like musk which would have become “cleaner” over the years.
-But this increasingly popular facet could well become a hallmark of modern perfumery in a few decades.
-The author Denyse Beaulieu even speaks of a new genre “the French oriental” in which the oud would be the star ingredient.
-To be continued!
+But this increasingly popular facet could well join the pantheon of emblematic notes in modern perfumery within the next few decades.
+Author Denyse Beaulieu even speaks of the emergence of a new genre, the “French oriental”, in which oud would play the role of star ingredient.
+To be continued…

 Discover our fragrances